wasm3/wasm3-arduino/wasm_apps/README.md

 ## TinyGo app

-For TinyGo, the LED pin is currently hardcoded in the app.
 To rebuild, use `build.sh`.
 When using TinyGo, be sure to change the main function from `_start` to `cwa_main`.